hossamnasser938/Learning_Functional-Programming-with-JavaScript-Course-Documentation/2. First-Class Functions/first_class_functions.md

     ```
     Here we renamed the function ` console.log ` to ` print ` by assigning ` console.log ` function to ` print ` variable.
 Remember that if you forgot and added the parenthesis to ` console.log ` like this.
     ```
-    const print = console.log;
+    const print = console.log();
     print( "Hello" );  // Error: print is not a function
     ```
     Since ` console.log() ` actually calls ` console.log ` and assigning whatever is returned from it(which in this case is ` undefined `) in ` print ` variable, now ` print ` is ` undefined ` rather than a function.
     * Changing the behavior of a function based on environment state.
     The ability to assign a function to a variable gives you the flexibility to assign a single variable different functions dynamically based on the environment state which is something you can not achieve using normal functions.

 ## Passing functions as arguments